enkidevs/curriculum/Python/Core/how-to-open-a-file-object.md

 - `file.mode`: returns which **mode** the file was opened in.
 - `file.name`: returns the name of the **file**.

-Keeping these in mind consider the following scenarios:
+Keeping these in mind, consider the following scenarios:

 ```
 # Open file.txt and print file name